sizovs/sizovs.github.io/_posts/2022-11-29-how-i-ditched-sprints.md

 > “It’s done when it’s done.”

-I became a victim of Confirmation Bias: even though the book didn’t say a word about ditching sprints, because sprinting wasn’t easy and I didn’t see much value in it, that's the main message I took away from the book.
+I became a victim of Confirmation Bias: even though the book didn’t say a word about ditching sprints, because sprinting wasn’t easy and I didn’t see much value in it, that's was the main message I took away from the book.

 Working in iterations stopped making any sense to me.
 When talking to my colleagues engineers, sprinting didn't make much sense to them either (Confirmation Bias?).
 I also strongly believed that switching from iterative to continuous delivery would make the business happy because they'll get solutions in their hands sooner.
 I was telling myself and everybody a story that sprinting is old school, sprinting is a limiting factor in our company, and it’s something we need to fix asap, because “every business needs it”.